chronosphereio/calyptia-vivo/docs/Vivo_BasicUsage.md

 #### Searching Logs, Metrics and Traces

-Through the UI you can search  logs, metrics and traces by typing your search term in the search boxes of the UI.
-You can search logs by metadata , event and both.The metrics and traces can be searched by event.
+Through the UI, you can search logs, metrics, and traces by typing your search term in the search boxes of the UI.
+You can search logs by metadata, event, and both.
+The metrics and traces can be searched by event.

 For example: